sparkflows/sparkflows-docs/docs/aws/glue-integration/aws-connection.rst

 Creating AWS Glue Connection is a very important step in completing this exercise.
 The connection is used to create an ENI in the private subnet of the VPC.
 AWS Glue job uses ENI to make call to the internet based REST API.
 The connection type used is Network.

-1. Go to the AWS Glue Console, select Connections in left menu and click on the Add connection button.
+1. Go to the AWS Glue Console, select Connections in the left menu and click on the Add connection button.

 .. figure:: ../../_assets/aws/glue/connection.png
    :alt: aws